nessed/Zen-App/README.md

 ### Thought Pattern Analysis
 The app uses a smart algorithm to look for patterns in your thoughts.
 Over time, it creates a visual tree that shows how your thoughts are connected.
 This tree grows the more you use the app, giving you a clear picture of your thought patterns.

+### Interactive Experience
+Notice changes in the display of the web page designed especially in order for you to focus on in and out breaths Audio and visual cues as to instruct the user on how and when to inhale and exhale

 ### Interactive Thought Tree
 - **Visualize Your Mind:** See your thoughts as a growing tree.
 - **Spot Patterns:** Thoughts are grouped into categories like 'stress,' 'music,' and more.